If you’re searching for a bushcraft knife, here’s some things to look for. I checked out the Bark River Aurora, and I am impressed.

 Here’s the good stuff:

-Steel: The Aurora is made of A-2 stainless steel with a hardness of 58 rc.
+Steel: The Aurora is made of A2 tool steel with a hardness of 58 rc.
 It holds an edge incredibly well.
 I deliberately dulled the blade, but quickly brought it back to razor sharpness with a few swipes of my grandpa’s butchering steel.
+Steel

 Lanyard hole: Every rigid blade knife should have a lanyard hole, IMHO.
 It allow rigging a safe hold on the knife under potentially unsafe conditions.